Department of Transportation (Philippines): Metro Manila Subway

 The Metro Manila Subway, originally named Mega Manila Subway, is an approved underground rapid transit line to be built initially in Metro Manila in the Philippines.

 The subway project was fast-tracked with the announcement on February 5, 2021, that 25 tunnel boring machines will be used for the subway's construction.
 Planned partial operations of the subway was revised to sometime between December 2021 and February 2022.

 On April 27, 2021, the Department of Transportation announced that the underground works for the subway will start in the 4th quarter of 2021.

-PNR North-South Commuter Railway
+North-South Commuter Railway

 The North–South Commuter Railway is an under-construction commuter rail from New Clark City in Capas, Tarlac to Calamba, Laguna.
-The North Line will have a length of 106-kilometer, from Tutuban in Manila to New Clark City, and is expected to be completed by 2021.
+The North Line will have a length of 106-kilometer, from Tutuban in Manila to New Clark City, and is expected to be completed by 2027.
 The South Line will be reconstructed as an electrified standard-gauge full double-track line.

 Pre-construction work such as clearing of the right of way had been started in January 2018.
 Construction commenced in February 2019.